Dr3m0r4/traineeship/mmiv/README.md

 # MMIV

-You can find there what I did during my Intership in the `MMIV laboratory`
+You can find there what I did during my Internship in the `MMIV laboratory`

 ## Hierarchy of folders